hunteke/temoa/docs/source/Documentation.rst

 have taken care to make these intermediate files well-formatted.

 To utilize graphviz, make sure it is installed on your local machine.
-Then navigate to the :code:`db_io` folder, where the graphviz script and database files reside.
+Then navigate to the :code:`data_processing` folder, where the graphviz script and database files reside.
 To review all of the graphviz options, use the :code:`--help` flag:

 .. parsed-literal::